keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 Seems like you can't have the cake and eat it too.
-This is also usually the point where best practices of other statically-typed functional languages stop and you have to deal with the trade-offs.
+This is also usually the point where best practices of other statically-typed functional languages stop, and you have to deal with the trade-offs.

 ## D. Result type with polymorphic variants for errors